akoenig/prisma-kubernetes-deployment/readme.md

 ?
 Please provide a name for your cluster kubernetes
 ```

 Okay, you made it!
-Congratulations, you have successfully deployed a Prisma cluster to a production Kubernetes cluster environment.
+Congratulations, you have successfully deployed a Prisma server to a production Kubernetes cluster environment.

 ## Author